Pro-drop language: Portuguese

 Omission of object pronouns is likewise possible when the referent is clear, especially in colloquial or informal language:

 The use of the object pronoun in these examples (aceitá-la, comeu-o) is the default everywhere but Brazil.

 Here não me achou would also be possible.

 Omission of the object pronoun is possible even when its referent has not been explicitly mentioned, so long as it can be inferred.
 The next example might be heard at a store; the referent (a dress) is clear to the interlocutor.
 In both Brazilian and European Portuguese the pronoun is omitted.

 Pro-drop with locative and partitive

 Modern Spanish and Portuguese are also notable amongst Romance languages because they have no specific pronouns for circumstantial complements (arguments denoting circumstance, consequence, place or manner, modifying the verb but not directly involved in the action) or partitives (words or phrases denoting a quantity of something).
-However, Medieval language had them, e.g. Portuguese hi and ende.
+However, both languages had them during the Middle Ages: Portuguese hi and ende.

 Compare the following examples in which Spanish, Portuguese, Galician, and Romanian have null pronouns for place and partitives, but Catalan, French, Occitan, and Italian have overt pronouns for place and partitive.